There are many terms used to describe approaches to health care that are outside the realm of conventional medicine.

 Each treatment needs to be considered on its own.
 However, here are some issues to think about when considering a CAM therapy.

-Many consumers believe that "natural" means the same thing as safe.
+Many consumers believe that herbal medications labelled natural means the same thing as safe.
 This is not necessarily true.
 For example, think of mushrooms that grow in the wild: some are safe to eat, while others are poisonous.

 Individuals respond differently to treatments.
 How a person might respond to a CAM treatment depends on many things, including the person's state of health, how the treatment is used, or the person's belief in the treatment.